« View All Posts

 The FTC says that this person does not need to have any accolades or certifications but should be well-experienced in securing an organization of your size and structure.

-2. Seek out an encryption service for files, emails, and apps.
+2. Deploy an encryption service for files, emails, and apps.

 The Safeguards amendment now requires organizations to encrypt all sensitive customer data at rest and in motion.
 This is a general requirement, as data can move in many ways and for many reasons.